Touchpoints are the key to understanding your customer’s journey. They are basically the place where customer interactions occur.

 Catalogs are an excellent way of showcasing your product & services to generate favorable responses from customers.

 With an effective product catalog that has the right balance of layout and design, you can easily make your products look attractive and also make it easy for readers to find what they are looking for.

 Customers use catalogs to get a perfect understanding of the product before making a purchase.
 That’s why make sure yours has the right kind of information and images to drive customer action.

 How to optimize the product catalog?

 - Know your audience – By knowing who your specific audience is, you’ll be better able to adjust the style of the catalog: its language, layout type, and location of items on the page.

 - Organize your products – Set your products into groups and decide where to put each group in the publication.

 - Choose images – A well-written copy is of no value if the images are of bad quality.
-Select images that are of good quality or hire a professional to
+Select images that are of good quality or hire a professional to click top-quality pictures.

 12. Retail store